MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Don't discourage employers by having them fish through your Github profile.
 Provide direct links.
 * Don't list every single library you used.
 What matters is the features you built and the problems you solved on the way.
 Anytime you had to sit back and think about a feature before implementing it, you were solving a problem.

 To indentify cool problems you solved, make a quick list of five neat features in your app.
-Mentally step through the code that powers each feature.
+Step through the code that powers each feature.
 At every step, consider whether you could have built things differently.
 If looking back you find that there were actually different ways to do it, that's a good that sign you solved an interesting problem.

  To get you brainstorming:
 * Did you find some clever way to DRY up your code?